PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/sessionSigs/authMethods/email-sms.md

 ### Minting via Contract

 An alternative to minting the PKP NFT via the Lit Relay Server is to send a transaction to the smart contract yourself.
-To do this for WebAuthn credentials, you can reference the following example data that is passed to the `mintNextAndAddAuthMethods` method of the `PKPHelper` smart contract:
+You can reference the following example data that is passed to the `mintNextAndAddAuthMethods` method of the `PKPHelper` smart contract:

 - `keyType` is `2`
 - `permittedAuthMethodTypes` is `[7]`